onqtam/headjack/docs/quotes_and_notes/BOOK_QUOTES.md

 >
 > ...
 >
 > The libertarian reflexes warn us of important risks, but as a general dis­missal of social engineering they don’t compute.
 They offer no defense aga­inst the Nordic ideology, which seeks to create a deeper and more psy­ch­ological form of welfare.
-Lene Andersen and Tomas Björk­­man show in their book, The Nordic Secret , how Scandinavian reformers explicitly sought to support widespread psycho­logical development in the popula­tion." - [Nordic Ideology, by Hanzi Freinacht](https://www.goodreads.com/book/show/46147242-nordic-ideology)
+Lene Andersen and Tomas Björk­­man show in their book, The Nordic Secret, how Scandinavian reformers explicitly sought to support widespread psycho­logical development in the popula­tion." - [Nordic Ideology, by Hanzi Freinacht](https://www.goodreads.com/book/show/46147242-nordic-ideology)

 > "And alien­ation—a pervading sense of estrangement and exis­t­ential angst—causes young people to suffer depression and com­mit suicide to an unpre­ce­­dented degree.
 It causes people to live mean­ingless and empty lives ami­dst what superficially looks like freedom and abundance; lives in which we become increasingly stressed out and often exper­ience burnout." - [Nordic Ideology, by Hanzi Freinacht](https://www.goodreads.com/book/show/46147242-nordic-ideology)